 Staff includes a behavior and development pediatric physician specialist, developmental specialist, neonatal nurses, social workers, pediatric physical and occupational therapists, speech and language specialists, and child psychologists.
 For more information, call (208) 381-7075.

-Watch a short video about last year's NICU Graduate Picnic.
+Watch a short video about the 2011 NICU Graduate Picnic.